McCann, Appleton each score twice, Kraken beat Sabres 7-4 - WHIZ News

 TRAINER’S ROOM

-Sabres: F Casey Mittelstadt (upper body) has been cleared for contact in practice and could return on the coming road trip, coach Don Granato said.
+Sabres: F Casey Mittelstadt (upper body) has been cleared for contact in practice and could return on the coming road trip, Granato said.
 Mittelstadt was Buffalo’s top-line center before getting hurt in the opener, and has missed 21 games. … F Alex Tuch (shoulder) skated in a non-contact jersey for the first time since he was acquired from the Vegas Golden Knights in a trade for Jack Eichel on Nov.
-4. Granato said Tuch is still “weeks away” from playing.
+4. Granato said Tuch is still “weeks away” from playing. … D Jacob Bryson was scratched with an undisclosed nagging injury.

-NOTES: Gourde’s assist gave him 200 career points. … Dahlin recorded his 100th assist on Skinner’s first goal. … Will Butcher saved a goal for Buffalo in the second period, lunging with his stick behind Tokarski to keep the puck from crossing the line after it dribbled through the goalie’s pads.
+NOTES: Kraken D Will Borgen recorded his first NHL point on Appleton’s first goal.
+Seattle’s selection from Buffalo in the expansion draft became the 33rd player to get his first point against the team that drafted him. … Gourde’s assist gave him 200 career points. … Dahlin got his 100th assist on Skinner’s first goal. … Will Butcher saved a goal for Buffalo in the second period, lunging with his stick behind Tokarski to keep the puck from crossing the line after it dribbled through the goalie’s pads. … The Sabres were the last team to score two short-handed goals in the same period in a win against the Flyers on March 31.

 UP NEXT